 - Glass break sensors

 One example of a do-it-yourself system is the Ring Alarm 5-Piece Kit.
-The Ring Protect Plus is an example of a professional monitoring plan, which offers access to a live person at a call center, 24/7, who will react to needs and emergencies.
-(The best option unless family members plan to cover every hour of the day and night.)
+The Ring Premium Home Plan is an example of a professional monitoring plan, which offers access to a live person at a call center 24/7, who will react to needs and emergencies.
+(An ideal option when family members cannot cover every hour of the day and night.)

 If a complete security system is not needed, you can pick and choose from several options:

-Lights and thermostat controls.
 Thermostats can be run on personalized, automated systems.
-They can also be voice or remotely controlled, and monitored from a distance.
+They can also be voice- or remotely controlled and monitored from a distance.

-Smart smoke detectors.
-When smoke or carbon dioxide is detected, these devices sound a loud voice alert that lets occupants know what room the threat is in.
-The detectors also send smartphone alerts to family, friends, or neighbors.
+When smoke or carbon monoxide is detected, these devices sound a loud voice alert that lets occupants know what room the threat is in.
+The detectors also send smartphone alerts to family, friends or neighbors.
 An example would be the Google Nest.

-Emergency contact systems.
-These systems have become more sophisticated.
-Some can detect falls and certain types of cardiac arrest, and can send help automatically.
+These systems have become more sophisticated over the years.
+Some can detect falls and certain types of cardiac arrest, and can call for help automatically.

-Communication devices.
 The Amazon Echo Dot allows anyone to control it by making verbal commands.
-Though it does not connect to 911, it can connect to family, friends, and caregivers.
+Though it does not connect to 911, it can connect to family, friends and caregivers.
 The Echo Show is a smart speaker with a built-in screen and camera.
 Alexa on the Echo Show can be used to schedule reminders about appointments and medication doses.

 Digital pill dispensers such as MedMinder dispense medications to seniors.
 A caregiver fills the medicine tray and can remotely schedule when medications are to be taken.
 The device unlocks according to the schedule to make the medications available, and beeps if they have not been taken.
 The family caregiver is notified as well.

-Smart refrigerators.
-Depending upon the features of a particular model, these appliances can analyze the refrigerator contents (such as if you are running out of milk), and make shopping recommendations.
 Some models provide alerts if the refrigerator door has been left open.
-Along with this alert, family member’s smartphones receive information on what is inside the fridge.
-The family member can send and receive notes, and make calendar entries that appear on the fridge’s screen.
+Along with this alert, family member’s smartphones can also receive temperature change notifications.
+The family member can send and receive notes and make calendar entries that appear on the fridge’s screen.
 Here is a review of some models.

-Smart stoves.
-With the iGuardStove, a monitor detects motion (or the lack thereof) in the kitchen and can identify if the stove is on or not.
+With the iGuardStove, a monitor detects motion (or lack thereof) in the kitchen and can identify if the stove is on or not.
 If no movement is detected in the kitchen for a set period of time, the stove is shut off.